VSSSE/VSS-DOC/SRS.md

 The user can choose one song from the listed soundtrack.

-1. 3.1.4  Look up for similar songs
+1. 3.1.4  Look up similar songs

 After chosing a title, the user gets a list of recommendations based on the song chosen.

-1. 3.1.5 Save recommendations

-The user can save the list of recommendations.

 1. 3.1.6 Enter a song title